RECO has a new guide, which is effective from December 1st, 2023.

 Compared to the brokerage representation, Designated Representation reduces the probability of occurrences of Multiple Representation.
 The relevant part of the designated representation will be indicated in the buyer presentation agreement.

 For details on the change and new regulation and practice, Please click and refer to RECO Information Guide

 A buyer representation agreement also called a buyer agency agreement or brokerage agreement is an exclusive contract between the homebuyer and real estate brokerage.
 The buyer agent is acting on behalf of the brokerage.
 OREA FORM 300 is used for this purpose in Toronto, Ontario.
 There are step-by-step instructions below explaining how to fill out this agreement.
 You can also access other OREA Forms here.

 After you sign the contract, the agent will provide fiduciary loyalty to you and protect your best interests.
 Since the buyer agent commission is commonly paid by the seller, you won't have to worry about it except under special situations such as commission deficiency or/and a holdover period.
-If your realtor offers cash back, it could be added to Schedule A of FORM 300.

 At the same time, you are bound by the contract.
 For example, during the contract period, you are locked by this brokerage and may have to stick with their services.

 It is a legally binding contract, therefore, you would be required to seek a mutual release for termination or cancellation and use Form 301.
 In practice, the brokerage may assign you a different realtor in case you are not satisfied with your current agent.
 If you persist in backing out of the contract, you may be obliged to fulfill the duties outlined in the contract or face a potential lawsuit.